-In the evening you’ll visit the village of Tamusua, where you’ll be treated to a yaqona ceremony, a guided walk around the village, and a delicious and completely authentic Fiji village feast prepared by the local village women.
+Upon arrival you’ll visit the village of Tamusua, where you’ll be treated to a yaqona ceremony, a guided walk around the village, and a delicious and completely authentic Fiji village feast prepared by the local village women.
 This is our chance to really delve into the culture, sitting on mats, eating traditional village food, and listening to interesting stories told by the villagers.

 Anchorage just off Tamusa Bay, Yasawa Island

 Whilst the Fiji Princess cruises to Drawaqa Island you’ll have the chance to tuck in to an a la carte breakfast.
 Once you’ve arrived at the island, you’ll meet with the Marine Biologist to learn all about the local fish and the fantastic conservation work the Vinaka Fiji Volunteer team are doing in the area.
 Those travelling during May to October will be able to feed the majestic manta rays – and even swim with them if weather permits it.
 From October to April you’ll be able to enjoy a guided Reef Safari snorkelling tour to see the vibrant corals and marine life.
 If you fancy staying on dry ground, you can either visit a local village school or abseil from a verdant cliff top.

 The evening will be spent on the upper deck of Fiji Princess, dining on a sumptuous BBQ under the stars.
 Dance way into the night as resident DJ ‘Fiji Afro Jack’ adds a cool soundtrack to your evening – you could even learn the Bula Bula dance.